Rajen Mody, M.D., M.S.

 The University of Michigan and Mott Children’s Hospital are recognized leaders in translating state-of-the-art research to clinical care for children and young adults with hematologic-oncologic disorders.
 We are a tertiary medical center offering both precision-based medicine and targeted therapeutics (e.g, MIBG therapy, CAR-T therapy, Immunotherapy) to our patients; our genomic sequencing program is internationally recognized.
 We are the only program in the state designated as a COG Phase I Center for novel therapeutic agents.
 Our faculty are recognized for their expertise in a wide array of non-malignant and malignant disorders with dedicated research programs in neuro-oncology, neuroblastoma, precision oncology, transplantation / cellular immunotherapy, coagulation disorders, immuno-hematology and hemoglobinopathies.

-The University of Michigan Pediatric Hematology and Oncology (PHO) Fellowship is a three-year program that is specifically oriented toward individuals who will pursue academic careers in hematology, oncology, or BMT/cellular therapy or assume leadership positions in clinical practice.
+The University of Michigan Pediatric Hematology and Oncology (PHO) Fellowship is a three-year program that is specifically oriented toward individuals who will pursue academic careers in hematology, oncology, or Blood and Marrow Transplant and Cellular Therapy or assume leadership positions in clinical practice.
 A centerpiece of our training program is a ten-week “boot camp” course (July-September) that is designed to introduce physicians (without significant research background) who have completed their first year of clinical training to a series of rigorous exercises in problem-solving from the perspective of cell and molecular biology to better prepare them for their research experiences.
-Clinical activities occur in one of the leading children’s hospitals in the United States as well as the Rogel Cancer Center, a leading comprehensive cancer center.
+Clinical activities occur in one of the leading children’s hospitals in the United States as well as the Rogel Cancer Center, a leading NCI-designated Comprehensive Cancer Center.
 The extraordinarily rich research environment, with faculty from departments and institutes throughout the university, provides virtually unlimited opportunities for young scholars in this discipline.
-The PHO training program lays the foundation for outstanding future careers, and its graduates become division chiefs, department chairs, leaders in national societies and pioneers who advance both clinical and basic research.
+The PHO Training Program lays the foundation for outstanding future careers, and its graduates become division chiefs, department chairs, leaders in national societies and pioneers who advance both clinical and basic research.
 Applicants should be dedicated to a career in academic medicine with the intent to develop a career in bench or translational science research in hematology-oncology/BMT/cellular therapy.

 Who are we?